RI Pre-Kindergarten

 - Forest Avenue School: 315 Forest Avenue

-- Applications for these sites can be picked up and dropped off at 8 John Chaffee Blvd.
+- Applications for this site can be picked up and dropped off at 8 John Chaffee Blvd.

 - Sandpipers Early Learning Center - 31 John Clarke Road (401-848-4102)